 In order for you to follow where I rode, there is also a Google map with links to the corresponding time frames in the video.
 This was asked for the recent Maastricht video, so I thought it would be good to have for this video too.

-This blog post, written by me, was first published on A view from the cycle path on Thursday, 17 November 2011
+This blog post, written by me, was first published on a different platform.

 David Arditti said… Good video.
 This confirms the impression I have received of Dutch cities that I have cycled in.
 If you just see the centre, as foreigners will often do, you get a false impression that the cycling is all about the traffic-calmed streets and shared spaces and that the safety just arises from the large number of cyclists.
 You have to look at the suburbs to see the importance of the main-road and off-road cycle tracks in generating all that that cycle traffic and taking it to the centre of the city.
 I didn’t realise the Dutch used push-button crossings for bikes, but there is one at 2 minutes in.
 David Vole O’Speed 17 November 2011 02:54

 Mark Wagenbuur said… @David yes we do have push-buttons.
 But as you can see at 1:15 they are usually combined with detection loops ahead of the junction.
 Which means that you only really have to use them in case the loop didn’t detect you.
 Often (as at 1:15) the light turns green before you can even get to the button right at the moment you reach the light.
 17 November 2011 09:30

 James D said… Great facilities.
 Except, why are motorbikes or scooters allowed on the cycle paths?
 That doesn’t seem safe at all.
 20 November 2011 20:32

 Mark Wagenbuur said… @James D. yes we all agree on that one: scooters áre dangerous on the cycle path.
 Not if they would stick to the maximum speed (25kph) because that is almost the same as a cyclist, but they never do.
 This is under debate.
 21 November 2011 09:58